kishima/RaspiMusicServer/README.md

 4. Music server application
 "audioserver/run.sh" shall be from cron by pi user.

-5. Connect either a speaker or a DAC
+5. Connect either a speaker or a DAC.
 I connected a USB DAC.
 http://akizukidenshi.com/catalog/g/gK-05369/